 You may feel rude or uncomfortable seeking a second opinion, but this could be a matter of life or death.
 And you deserve better!

 Skin cancer can be very treatable, especially when caught early.
 Taking heed to the Cancer Society’s recommendations is the smartest thing you can do to protect your skin, and decrease your odds of developing skin cancer.

 You deserve to be listened to and taken seriously.
-Please reach out to us, if you feel you or a family member were misdiagnosed or mistreated.
+Please reach out to us, especially if doctors misdiagnosed cancer.
+You deserve so much better.
 We’re eager to help, and get to the bottom of this.